mmuratardag/DS_SpA_W12_Measuring_Organizational_Practices/000_data/README_000_data.md

-Can't share the data but a small sample from the corpus will be available here soon... probably as a data frame with perhaps 100 observations or so... all company information will of course be deleted / anonymised
+Can't share the data.
+A small sample from the corpus is available in the compressed file...
+Much of the information in the corpus is anonymized.